Does Homeowners Insurance Cover Earthquakes?

 What Should You Consider When Buying Earthquake Insurance?

-You should consider the below factors when deciding whether purchasing earthquake insurance makes sense for you:
+It would be best if you considered the below factors when deciding whether purchasing earthquake insurance makes sense for you:

 If you live near an active fault line.